Serre's Tensor Construction and Moduli of Abelian Schemes: Serre's Construction

 \subsection{Homomorphisms}

-Our first task is to study homomorphisms $M\otimes_R A \rar N\otimes_R B$.
-The key proposition is as follows. \begin{prop} Let $A$ be an abelian scheme over $S$, with action by a ring $R$, and suppose $M$ is a projective finitely presented right $R$-module.
+The key proposition is the following. \begin{prop} Let $A$ be an abelian scheme over $S$, with action by a ring $R$, and suppose $M$ is a projective finitely presented right $R$-module.
 Let $B$ be another abelian scheme over $S$, with action by a ring $P$, and $N$ a projective and finitely presented right $P$-module. \begin{enumerate} \item[(a)] There is a canonical isomorphism of abelian groups

 mapping a pure tensor $n\otimes \phi \otimes f$ to the morphism given on $T$-valued points by \item[(b)] Suppose $P=R$ and $M$, $N$ are $R$-bimodules, so that $M\otimes_R A$, $N\otimes_R B$ acquire $R$-actions.
 The above isomorphism, restricted to $R$-linear homomorphisms, gives a canonical isomorphism